GyroSuperintelligence/CGM/Docs/Foundations/CommonGovernanceModel.md

     - **Cosine**: When your fingers are together (0°), cos = 1.
 As they open, cos decreases.
 At 90°, cos = 0.
     - **Sine**: When your fingers are together (0°), sin = 0.
 As they open, sin increases.
 At 90°, sin = 1.
-    - **Tangent**: The ratio sin/cos tells you how "open" the angle is relative to how "closed" it remains.
+    - **Tangent**: The ratio sin/cos tells we how "open" the angle is relative to how "closed" it remains.

     ### The Single Helical Path